Medical Nutrition Therapy

 At Henry County Medical Center, our Registered Dietitian/Nutritionist provides nutrition counseling for individuals with specific medical needs as well as those who wish to maintain optimal health.
 Our approach integrates nutrition counseling with your overall health maintenance program.
 All nutrition counseling requires a physician referral.

 Outpatient Medical Nutrition Therapy (MNT) is a nutrition program that provides patients with the skills they need to manage their disease through healthy eating and lifestyle.
 Health professionals agree that nutrition services are one of the first treatments that individuals should receive to improve conditions such as diabetes, heart disease, and hypertension.

 What to expect from our Program?

-Together with the RD, you will set nutrition goals to improve your health including:
+Together with the RD, you will set nutrition goals to improve your health with tools including:

 - A review of your usual intake and eating habits.

 - A thorough review of your nutritional health.

 Your first visit with the RD will take approximately 60 to 90 minutes.
 After the first session, the RD will schedule follow-up appointments as needed to monitor your progress and see if changes are needed in your nutrition goals and treatment plan.
 Ask your doctor if a referral for MNT provided by a Registered Dietitian is right for you.